lkot/lkot/README.md

 ### Projects:

-😼 The official [catsSoft IT Systems] company's webpage.
+😼 The official [catsSoft IT Systems] company's webpage implemented using such technologies like ReactJS, HTML5 & CSS3.

-💻 My official [portfolio website] implemented using such technologies like ReactJS, HTML5, CSS3 and Bootstrap.
+💻 My official [portfolio website] implemented using such technologies like ReactJS, HTML5, CSS3 & Bootstrap.

 #